What is an In-Home Display?

 If you’ve chosen to have an In-Home Display, our engineer will set it up for you after your smart meter installation is complete.
 If we've sent it to you instead, plug in the mains adapter and switch the power on at the socket.

 If possible, keep your In-Home Display within two metres of your smart electricity meter.
-Try putting it somewhere in easy view so you can take in how much energy you're using as you go about your day.
+Otherwise you might start seeing a “Connection error” message on the In-Home Display.
+Also, try putting it somewhere in easy view so you can take in how much energy you're using as you go about your day.

 A few things will happen once you've plugged it in: